 Traditional Ritchie automatic waterers are designed to be permanent installations.
-However our sister line of automatic waterers features an EZFount unit, ideal for warm weather climates, that can be used with a hose.
-For more information on the Classic Equine by Ritchie visit the website here.
+Our Classic Equine by Ritchie EZFount unit and our Genesis G1 and G2 unites are ideal for warm weather climates and can be used with a hose.

 Regarding Ritchie automatic waterers, there are certain installations in warm climates where people will hook them up with a garden hose.
 Poly units with small access panels (WaterMatic 100, WaterMatic 150, WaterMatic 150S, Omni 2) can use Ritchie part #18091, which is the small access panel with a threaded hole through it.
 This panel can also be used to run electricity to the unit and will accept 1” conduit.
 The hole is threaded 1-11 ½ NPSM.